 However, besides Thanksgiving dinner with my family, I never had any real Thanksgiving traditions growing up.

 Year after year, I get swept up in the Christmas frenzy and forget to really celebrate Thanksgiving.

 It comes and goes in a blur of cranberry sauce and pecan pie.

-Although the story of the first Thanksgiving many of us learned in elementary school may not be entirely accurate, it’s still a great time to appreciate the things we’re thankful for.
+Although the story of the first Thanksgiving many of us learned in elementary school may not be entirely accurate, the holiday can still be something to celebrate.